personal-coding/Stock-Market-Prediction-Forecasting-Price-Movements-using-Technical-Indicators/README.md

-# Stock-Market-Prediction-Forecasting-Price-Movements-using-Technical-Indicators
+# Forecasting Stock Market Movements using Technical Indicators: Investigating the Impact of Varying Input Window Length

+## Introduction
-Trying to replicate the results in the paper ["Forecasting Price Movements using Technical Indicators: Investigating the Impact of Varying Input Window Length."](https://github.com/ScrapeWithYuri/Stock-Market-Predicition-Forecasting-Price-Movements-using-Technical-Indicators/blob/master/PDF/2017Forecastingpricemovementsusingtechnicalindicators-Investigatingtheimpactofvaryinginputwindowlength.pdf) My general results show much lower prediction accuracies than those noted in the paper, especially when it comes to short prediction horizons.
-Longer prediction horizons, with longer input windows for the technical indicators show potentially promising results.
+In this project, I aim to replicate the results presented in the paper ["Forecasting Price Movements using Technical Indicators: Investigating the Impact of Varying Input Window Length."](https://github.com/ScrapeWithYuri/Stock-Market-Predicition-Forecasting-Price-Movements-using-Technical-Indicators/blob/master/PDF/2017Forecastingpricemovementsusingtechnicalindicators-Investigatingtheimpactofvaryinginputwindowlength.pdf)  My analysis focuses on predicting stock price movements using technical indicators and explores the impact of varying input window length on prediction accuracy.
+I use Support Vector Machine (SVM) as the machine learning technique and compare my results with those presented in the paper.

-My results use the terminology "pred step" and "input step."
-Pred step is the prediction horizon (i.e. predict if a stock is going up / down *t* days from now).
-Input step is the number of historical days used to create the technical indicators.

-My tests only used Support Vector Machine (SVM), as this was noted as the best performing machine learning technique in the paper.
+This project includes three main codes: GrabYahoo, SVM - Cross Validation, and SVM - Best Accuracy.
+I also provide a detailed explanation of my testing terminology, including "pred step" and "input step."
+My results, which are saved in the results and best results folders, indicate that accuracy rates are lower than those presented in the paper, particularly for shorter prediction horizons.
+However, I do find promising results for longer prediction horizons with longer input windows for technical indicators.

+While I acknowledge that k-fold cross validation may not be realistic in time series analysis, our aim is to replicate the paper's results using the same method.

-# Best Results
+# Conclusion
-The absolute best results I could obtain when looping the ten technical indicators used in the paper to train / test, the sigmoid kernel, and all values for C (-5 to 15) and gamma (-15 to 3) - these results are much lower than those presented in the paper, especially in the shorter prediction horizons:
+The absolute best results I could obtain when looping the ten technical indicators used in the paper to train / test, the sigmoid kernel, and all values for C (-5 to 15) and gamma (-15 to 3) - these results are much lower than those presented in the paper, especially in the shorter prediction horizons.
+However, longer prediction horizons, with longer input windows for the technical indicators, show potentially promising results.:

 ```
 Pred step 1, input step 3, acc 53.8%